Hyeseong0317/Biomedical_Segmentation/README.md

 <img src="https://github.com/Hyeseong0317/CT_Segmentation/blob/main/images/latentspace.PNG" width="60%">

+### 현재 존재하는 image-to-image methods의 한계는 translated outputs의 다양성 부족이다.
+A significant limitation of most existing image-to-image translation methods is the lack of diversity in the translated outputs.
+To tackle this problem, some works propose to simultaneously generate multiple outputs given the same input and encourage them to be different

 [Unsupervised Image-to-Image Translation Networks](https://arxiv.org/pdf/1703.00848.pdf)

 UNIT framework, which assumes a shared latent space such that corresponding images in two domains are mapped to the same latent code.